 The Bank has a defined benefit plan ("the Plan") for its employees namely Türkiye Garanti Bankası Anonim Şirketi Memur ve Müstahdemleri Emekli ve Yardım Sandığı Vakfı ("the Fund").
 The Fund is a separate legal entity and a foundation recognised by an official decree, providing pension and post-retirement medical benefits to all Bank employees entitled to receive such benefits.
 This benefit plan is funded through contributions of both by the employees and the employer as required by Social Security Law numbered 506 and these contributions are as follows:

-31 December 2018

-Employer Employee

-% %

-Pension contributions 15.5 10.0

-Medical benefit contributions 6.0 5.0
+31 Decem ber 2019 31 December 2018 Employer Employee Employer Employee Pension contributions 15.5% 10.0% 15.5% 10.0% Medical benefit contributions 6.0% 5.0% 6.0% 5.0%